The Patterns That Refuse to Die

 In Chapter 6, you named what change would give you.
 If you did the work, you have a B that animates you — a concrete picture of what you'd gain.

-And yet, if you're like most people who reach this point, something nags at you.
+And yet, if you're like most people who reach this point, something still nags.

 Because if B were enough on its own — if naming what you want were sufficient to move you — you would have changed already.
 The fact that you haven't, despite knowing what you'd gain, is not a failure of willpower.
 It's a signal.

 The signal is this: your current behaviour is doing something for you.
-Something it's still doing right now.
+Something it is still doing right now — the foot pressed quietly on the brake.
 And until you can see what that is, no amount of B will move you.

 Why C Is the Harder Half